 With all the interesting neighborhoods in Portland, Lloyd District may seem a little out of place on this list.
 As home to the Oregon Convention Center, the largest event venue in the Pacific Northwest, it at least deserves mention.

-For business travelers, Lloyd District is one of the best places to stay in Portland.
+For business travelers, Lloyd District is one of the most popular places to stay in Portland.
 Near the Oregon Convention Center, you’ll find a string of mid-range chain hotels.
 Even if a little less inspired than hotels in Portland’s quirkier corners, they offer great value and an excellent range of amenities.

 Besides its business focus, Lloyd District hosts the Moda Center.
 The multi-purpose arena is home to the NBA’s Portland Trail Blazers and WHL’s Portland Winter Hawks.
 In the district, shoppers will also find the Lloyd Center, once the biggest mall in the United States.